How To Speed Up Windows PC | Make Windows PC Faster

 Windows will take a few moments to clean up your files, and then you'll see a message indicating how much disk space has been freed up.

-If your PC still runs slowly, try uninstalling apps you don't use anymore.
+If your PC still runs slowly, try uninstalling apps & games you don't use anymore.

 5. Uninstall apps you don’t use anymore